XFRCollective/ia-xfr/README.md

 These scripts were written for Unix, specifically macOS.
 Open terminal and install programs in the order they are listed.

 - homebrew https://brew.sh/, or, if already installed `brew upgrade`
-- python `brew install python` (or `brew upgrade python` if already install, you'll want to be on python3)
+- python3 `brew install python` (or `brew upgrade python` if already install, you'll want to be on python3)
 - internetarchive `brew install internetarchive`
-- python internetarchive `pip install internetarchive`
+- python3 internetarchive `pip3 install internetarchive`
-- pandas `pip install pandas`
+- pandas `pip3 install pandas`

 Before running the scripts or commands below, be sure to log into your internet archive account using `ia config`.